cuba-labs/java-electron-tutorial/README.md

 Well, it seems that this really simple example does work, but how we can employ peripheral devices or communicate with OS?

-Since we have full featured Java process we can easily write/read local files and use all the features of OS.
+Since we have full-featured Java process, we can easily write/read local files and use all the features of OS.
 For instance, let’s print OS info to a local printer.

 1) First, we create a text document with OS information